ViscousTests/website/content/docs/health-and-longevity/cooking.md

 Check out https://www.reciperadar.com/#search for a good way to find recipies based on what you currently have.

+## Microwave Breads

+Very flexible recipe, an example base:

+ - One part unflavored pea protein powder
+ - One part rolled oats
+ - One part whole wheat flour

+Add enough water to make a runny dough.
+Microwave for ~10 minutes.

+This recipe is pretty bland: I recommend adding more stuff for flavor, like:

+ - Poppy seeds
+ - Lemon Juice
+ - Banana
+ - Frozen Berries
+ - Cocoa powder
+ - Egg

 ## Microwave Steam Bowls

 A really easy and convenient way to make some pretty tasty (and healthy!) food.